Critical data has been released, and the updated salary table for civil servants and retired civil servants has been revealed.

 03.09.2025 14:33

 The first hints for the January raise for civil servants and retirees have emerged.
-According to the inflation data from TÜİK for July (2.06%) and August (2.04%), civil servants and civil servant retirees have already earned a raise of 10.09%, while SSK and Bağ-Kur retirees appear to be entitled to a raise of 4.14%.
+According to the inflation data from TÜİK for July (2.06%) and August (2.04%), civil servants and civil servant retirees seem to have already earned a raise of 10.09%, while SSK and Bağ-Kur retirees appear to be entitled to a raise of 4.14%.
 However, the exact raise rate will be finalized in January 2026, after the inflation figures for the remaining four months of the year are announced.

 Millions of civil servants and retirees are focused on the salary increase to be made in January.
 The inflation data announced by the Turkish Statistical Institute plays a decisive role in shaping the rate of the increase.